Mummelsee

 The Mummelsee is a 17-metre-deep lake at the western mountainside of the Hornisgrinde in the Northern Black Forest of Germany.
 It is very popular with tourists travelling along the Black Forest High Road.
 According to legends, the lake is inhabited by a Nix and the King of the Mummelsee.

 With a circumference of 800 meters, the Mummelsee is the largest of the seven cirque lakes in the Black Forest, the deepest at 17 m deep and the highest at 1036 m.

 Geography

-The Mummelsee has a circumference of approximately 800 m (2,625 ft) and is surrounded by steep and forested mountain slopes on its northern, western and eastern sides.
-The western lakeside rises towards the mountain "Katzenkopf" (1,123 m (3,684 ft) above sea level) and the northern lakeshore rises towards Hornisgrinde.
-With 1,163 m (3,816 ft) above sea level, Hornisgrinde is the highest mountain in the Northern Black Forest.
-Solely the southern lake banks are (nearly) flat.
-This also being the place where the alpine hotel "Mummelsee" and the close-by St. Michaels chapel are located.
+The Mummelsee has a circumference of approximately 800 m (2,625 ft) and is surrounded by steep and forested mountain slopes on its northern, western, and eastern sides.
+The western lakeside rises towards the mountain "Katzenkopf" (1,123 m (3,684 ft) above sea level), and the northern lakeshore rises towards Hornisgrinde.
+At 1,163 m (3,816 ft) above sea level, Hornisgrinde is the highest mountain in the Northern Black Forest.
+The southern lake banks are (nearly) flat.
+This is also where the alpine hotel "Mummelsee" and the nearby St. Michaels chapel are located.